Congo (DRC), ESPER Peace and Security program in East DRC

 • Ituri Province (Aru, Djugu, Irumu and Mahagi)

-The services delivered by VNG International are:
+The services delivered by VNG International included:

 • Project design and implementation